Here’s why and when 9 to 5 became 9 to 6:

 There was no specific, magical moment where all of the business leaders got together to pick a new work schedule.

-Instead, 9 to 6 slowly gained popularity over the course of decades.
+Instead, 9 to 6 slowly gained popularity over the course of decades as work culture evolved.

 Still, in order to give you at least some semblance of a concrete answer, this idea really started to gain traction in the late 1990s.